 (e) Syphilis

 (2) Consent by Child.
-If any ward of the Department or child in the care or custody of the Department reasonably believes himself or herself to he suffering from or to have come in contact with any venereal disease, such child may consent to his or her own medical care or dental care related to the diagnosis or treatment of such venereal disease.
-The consent of the Department is not necessary to authorize medical or dental care related to the diagnosis or treatment of venereal disease for any ward or child in DSS care or custody.
+If any ward of the Department or child in the care or custody of the Department reasonably believes himself or herself to be suffering from or to have come in contact with any venereal disease, such child may consent to his or her own medical care or dental care related to the diagnosis or treatment of such venereal disease.
+The consent of the Department is not necessary to authorize medical or dental care related to the diagnosis or treatment of venereal disease for any ward or child in the care or custody of the Department.
 See, M.G.L. c.
 112, § 12F.

 (3) Consent by Department or Parent.
 If a medical provider refuses to treat the child without parental or Department consent, or if a child refuses to consent or is not able to consent to medical or dental care related to the diagnosis or treatment of venereal diseases, the Department may consent.